nabrious0/listdesk/README.md

 ## ListDesk

-ListDesk is (to be) an infinite, free-form canvas for organizing your life with movable to-do lists.
+ListDesk is (to be) an huge, free-form canvas for organizing your life with movable to-do lists.
 Drag, drop, zoom, and arrange tasks anywhere.
 No strict layouts, just an open desk where you can think visually.

 > [!note]
-> Currently, you can do all of the above except zoom and the desk isn't infinite yet.
+> Currently, you can do all of the above except zoom.

 ## ⭐ Features